sap-tutorials/Tutorials/tutorials/hcpps-hana-create-mdc-instance/hcpps-hana-create-mdc-instance.md

 ---
-title: SAP Cloud Platform predictive services, Setup your SAP Cloud Platform trial SAP HANA MDC instance
+title: SAP Cloud for predictive services, Setup your trial SAP HANA MDC instance
-description: Learn how to setup a SAP HANA MDC instance to be used with the SAP Cloud Platform predictive services
+description: Learn how to setup a SAP HANA MDC instance to be used with the SAP Cloud for predictive services
 tags: [ tutorial>beginner, products>sap-cloud-for-predictive-service, products>sap-hana, products>sap-cloud-platform  ]
 ---